xdevplatform/account-activity-dashboard-enterprise/README.md

 # account-activity-dashboard-enterprise

-Sample web app and helper scripts to get started with Twitter's premium Account Activity API (All Activities).
+Sample web app and helper scripts to get started with Twitter's enterprise Account Activity API (All Activities).
 Written in Node.js.
 Full documentation for this API can be found on the [Account Activity API reference](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/overview).

 Enterprise Account Activity API differs from the Premium Account Activity API in the following ways
 * Request a redelivery of events, up to the past five days, through the Enterprise Account Activity Replay API